Christmas flavors are the season’s unsung heroes.

 Nutmeg

-Nutmeg gives pumpkin pie that little extra something making it so yummy.
+Nutmeg gives pumpkin pie that little extra something that makes it so yummy.
 The Christmas spice also flavors mulled wines and egg nogs, injecting these iconic drinks with a splash of holiday spirit.

 Clove

-Clove is typical in Christmas spice blends for pies, drinks, and cookies.
-The aromatic herb has a spicy, woodsy scent and suggests images of cozy winter cabins.
+You’ll find clove in most Christmas spice blends for pies, drinks, and cookies.
+The aromatic herb has a spicy, woodsy scent, suggesting images of cozy winter cabins.
 Clove and nutmeg often work together to create the perfect spicy-sweet Christmas treat.

 Pair clove with lemon or orange for delightful Christmas cookies, or use it to spice up your Christmas ham.